Zagatala State Reserve: Ecology

-Flora - The reserve grows oak, hornbeam, beech, elm, linden, ash, chestnut, walnut, bear hazel, and birch trees.
-Iron, black currant, cornel, maple, cherry, yellow rhododendron, gandalash and other shrubs are widespread in these forests.
+Flora – Oak, hornbeam, beech, elm, linden, ash, chestnut, walnut, bear hazel, and birch trees.
+Iron, black currant, cornel, maple, cherry, yellow rhododendron, gandalash and other shrubs are widespread in the forests of the reserve.
 There are beech trees 200–250 years old and up to 30 m high.

-Fauna - Twelve species of plants distributed in the reserve, lynx and caper from mammals, large hawks from birds, eagles, Caucasians, Caucasian tetras are included in the "Red Book" of Azerbaijan, the Caucasian falcon, which feeds on birds of prey, is included in the world "Red Book".
+Fauna – Twelve species of plants distributed in the reserve, lynx and caper from mammals, large hawks from birds, eagles, Caucasians, Caucasian tetras are included in the Red Book of Azerbaijan, the Caucasian falcon, which feeds on birds of prey, is included in the IUCN Red List.
 There is a nature museum under the reserve.
-There are Dagestan mountain goats, roe deer, roe deer, wild boar, bear, badger, fox, forest cat, lynx, squirrel, doll, etc. settled.
+There are Dagestan mountain goats, roe deer, wild boar, bear, badger, fox, forest cat, lynx, squirrel, doll, etc. settled.
 One of the most important issues of the day is the expansion of the territory of the Zagatala State Nature Reserve and the creation of a biosphere state nature reserve.
 The Ministry of Ecology and Natural Resources of Azerbaijan has submitted a petition to the Cabinet of Ministers.

-Rivers - Three large, abundant rivers flow through the reserve - Mazimchay, Balakenchay and Katekhchay.
+Rivers – Three large, abundant rivers flow through the reserve – Mazimchay, Balakenchay and Katekhchay.
 These rivers originate from the peaks of the Greater Caucasus Mountains and flow into the Alazan River through the Alazan-Ayrichay valley.

 The banks of the Katekh River, which flows through the territory of Zagatala, are surrounded by hard rocks and cliffs on both sides of the reserve.
 A therapeutic sulphate-mineral spring boils at the confluence of the Rochigelchay and Kilsachay rivers, which are tributaries of the Katekhchay.
 A small plateau was formed near this spring.
 There are ruins of a very ancient church on that plateau.
 Along the course of the church, there is a very large Pichigel Cave, about 800–1000 meters from these ruins.
 Reserve workers use the cave to spend the night.
-The exterior of the cave is very attractive and beautiful, the structure of monolithic rocks above the cave extends towards the river, and at the edges of this structure there is a "wall" of evergreen vines.
-200-250 people are comfortably accommodated in the cave.
+The exterior of the cave is very attractive and beautiful, the structure of monolithic rocks above the cave extends towards the river, and at the edges of this structure, there is a "wall" of evergreen vines.
+200–250 people are comfortably accommodated in the cave.
 It is always dry here.
 The cave is surrounded by beech, hornbeam, plane, linden, elm and others.
 Ancient broad-leaved forests of tree species.

 At the confluence of the church and the Katekhchay, a very majestic, beautiful and strong enough waterfall was formed, the water of which flowed from a height of 20 meters into a narrow rocky ravine.
 This waterfall is called Gabizdere or Zagatala waterfall.

-In general, there are about 10 waterfalls in the territory of Zagatala State Nature Reserve and 15-17 different sulphate-mineral springs are boiling.
+In general, there are about 10 waterfalls in the territory of Zagatala State Nature Reserve and 15–17 different sulphate-mineral springs are boiling.